Does Medicare Cover Assisted Living?

 MEDICARE PART A

 We all know that Medicare Part A is the portion of Medicare that covers Hospital inpatient care.
-Medicare Part A extends coverage to include restricted coverage for minor/brief recovery periods in both SNF's (Skilled Nursing Facilities).
+Medicare Part A extends coverage to include restricted coverage for minor/brief recovery periods in both SNFs (Skilled Nursing Facilities).
 You must meet the minimum standards set forth by Medicare.
-You needed to have been in the Hospital for at least 3 days and have your Doctors and/or Hospital Administration attest to the fact that you require Skilled Nursing Care or Rehabilitative services as a part of your recovery. if additional Occupational, Speech, or Physical/Occupational therapy is required, Medicare will pay for it.
+You needed to have been in the Hospital for at least 3 days and have your Doctors and/or Hospital Administration attest that you require Skilled Nursing Care or Rehabilitative services as part of your recovery.
+If additional Occupational, Speech, or Physical/Occupational therapy is needed, Medicare will cover it.

 MEDICARE PART B

-Typically, we refer to Medicare Part B as the Out-Patient side of the Medical coin.
-Medicare Part B covers Durable Medical Equipment, Preventative Care, Intravenous Drug Therapies in a Clinic, Hospital or Doctors Office, Lab Work, Imaging, Outpatient Services, and Preventative Services.
-Generally, all of these Part B benefits will follow the Medicare beneficiary if they end up residing in an Assisted Living facility.
+Typically, we refer to Medicare Part B as the Outpatient side of the Medical coin.
+Medicare Part B covers Durable Medical Equipment, Preventive Care, Intravenous Drug Therapies in a Clinic, Hospital, or doctor's Office, Lab Work, Imaging, Outpatient Services, and preventive services.
+Generally, all of these Part B benefits will follow the Medicare beneficiary if they reside in an Assisted Living facility.

 Here is a brief image of how this might work:

-An example of some things I have seen and witnessed could be an Assisted Living Community collaborating with an Independent Home Health Care Company/Organization/Agency that could offer physical therapy services, or they might be able to schedule visits from a doctor on-site.
-In certain situations, they might administer injections for residents with diabetes or handle bandage changes.
-These medical services would typically be covered by Medicare.
+Examples include an Assisted Living Community collaborating with an Independent Home Health Care Company/Organization/Agency that offers physical therapy services, or scheduling on-site visits with a doctor.
+In certain situations, they may administer injections to residents with diabetes or perform bandage changes.
+Medicare would typically cover these medical services.

 MEDICARE BENEFITS IN ASSISTED LIVING COMMUNITIES MAY INCLUDE ANY OF THESE ITEMS BELOW:

-• Durable Medical Equipment such as wheelchairs, oxygen, and walkers.
-There is an option for a battery-powered/Electric Wheelchair, however, the Medicare Beneficiary must meet with the Doctor in person at the Doctor' Office to discuss.
+Durable Medical Equipment, such as wheelchairs, oxygen, and walkers.
+There is an option for a battery-powered/electric wheelchair; however, the Medicare Beneficiary must meet with the Doctor in person at the doctor's office to discuss.

-• Social Services outreach to help beneficiaries adjust and cope with any issues that have come from an illness or accident.
+Social Services outreach to help beneficiaries adjust to and cope with issues arising from illness or accident.

-Caregivers who can offer assistance with non-skilled assistance in executing the Activities of Daily Living, which is arguably the biggest reason people are in a Non-Skilled Care Facility/Assisted Living environment.
-In some cases having someone from an agency like Visiting Angels or Home With Help might be the difference between staying at home or residing in a facility.
-Vital, non-skilled assistance with daily activities, which we all realize is usually the biggest part of assisted living care, is not covered by Medicare.
-This is why the general answer to, “Does Medicare pay for assisted living?” is no. However, if you transition to an assisted living community, Medicare will continue to cover your prescription medications and any other medical services that were previously covered under your plan while you were living at home.
+Caregivers who can offer assistance with non-skilled assistance in executing the Activities of Daily Living, which is arguably the most significant reason people are in a Non-Skilled Care Facility/Assisted Living environment.
+In some cases, having someone from an agency such as Visiting Angels or Home With Help can be the difference between staying at home and residing in a facility.
+Vital, non-skilled assistance with daily activities, which we all realize is usually the most significant part of assisted living care, is not covered by Medicare.
+This is why the general answer to “Does Medicare pay for assisted living?” is no. However, if you transition to an assisted living community, Medicare will continue to cover your prescription medications and any other medical services that were previously covered under your plan while you were living at home.

 WHAT IS THE LITMUS TEST TO QUALIFY FOR ASSISTED LIVING?